rapidcow/rapidcow.github.io/about.md

 (this page will have more graphics i swear i will add them one day)

 I'm Yizheng (Ethan is fine too)!
-A Chinese high school junior suffering from perfectionism and extreme social ineptness (somewhat correlated to the fact that I am more fluent in English than in Chinese).
+A Chinese high school senior suffering from perfectionism and extreme social ineptness (somewhat correlated to the fact that I am more fluent in English than in Chinese).
 I also go by the nickname/username "rapidcow", or simply rapid,